metafates/mangal/README.md

     mangal inline --source Manganelo --query "death note" --manga first --chapters "@Vol.1 @"  -d

-> This will download the first volume of "Death Note" from Mangalelo.
+> This will download the first volume of "Death Note" from Manganelo.

 Type `mangal help inline` for more information